christiespeich/mooberry-story/README.txt

 6. Two widgets and multiple options allow you to highlight stories on your sidebar so readers can find them easily.

 == Changelog ==
+= 1.8.1 =
-= 1.8 =
+* Fixed: Fixed bug not allowing chapters to be reordered = 1.8 =
 * Added: Allow individual chapters to exclude prepended name (chapters, etc.)

 = 1.7.1 =
-* Fixed: fixed introduced bug that was affecting Mooberry Story and Mooberry Book Manager = 1.7 =
+* Fixed: fixed introduced bug that was affecting Mooberry Story and Mooberry Book Manager

+= 1.7 =
 * Updated: updated CMB2 library for PHP8/WP5.9 compatibility